 St. Mark’s offers adults numerous chances to continue their spiritual journeys.
 Each week between services a clergy-led Adult Forum meets to discuss various aspects of spirituality.
 Previous topics have included mysticism in Islam, Judaism, and Christianity; discussions of books by Bishop John Spong, Dominic Crossan and Marcus Borg; updates and discussions about the changing nature of the Anglican Communion; and a exploration of the liturgy of the church, just to name a few.

-The group continues to meet this summer but with a looser structure.
+The group continues to meet in summer but with a looser structure.
 Our conversations will consist of shared news articles on the topic of faith & culture on some weeks, and a series of discussions on how faith impacts our work on other weeks.
 We invite all to come and participate in these lively dialogues at 9:30 am every Sunday.

 Additionally, there are numerous other book clubs and Bible studies, including a monthly Men’s Breakfast (a discussion of a nonfiction work) and the official St. Mark’s Book Club (also monthly, but generally fiction).